fission/fission.io/content/en/docs/usage/ingress/ingress-istio.md

 ## Request Routing

-As dicussed earlier, Istio allows extended configuration when it comes to traffic management.
+As discussed earlier, Istio allows extended configuration when it comes to traffic management.
 One of them is **request routing** and this will be done using a **Virtual Service**.
 With this you can set the traffic percentage and decide a destination to send the traffic to.